Government dietary guidelines must be be reasonable and based on science.

 But the vast majority of adults who drink, enjoy alcohol in moderation.
 Providing evidence-based guidance to inform their about drinking is critical.

 The proposal to redefine “moderate” drinking for men is not supported by the latest research and scientific evidence.
 Government guidance on alcohol drinking that lacks credibility will be widely ridiculed.
 And also disregarded.
-Thus it would undercut the effectiveness of the U.S. Dietary Guidelines.
+Thus it would undercut the effectiveness of the US Guidelines.

 Scientific Evidence Prevailed